 Fiona M. Jordan, Russell D. Gray, Simon J. Greenhill and Ruth Mace

-Abstract: The nature of social life in human prehistory is elusive, yet knowing how kinship systems evolve is critical for understanding population history and cultural diversity.
-Post-marital residence rules specify sex-specific dispersal and kin association, influencing the pattern of genetic markers across populations.
-Cultural phylogenetics allows us to practise virtual archaeology on these aspects of social life that leave no trace in the archaeological record.
-Here we show that early Austronesian societies practised matrilocal residence or post-marital residence.
-Using a Markov-chain Monte Carlo comparative method implemented in a Bayesian phylogenetic framework, we estimated the type of residence at each ancestral node in a sample of Austronesian language trees spanning 135 Pacific societies.
+Abstract: Post-marital residence rules specify sex-specific dispersal and kin association, influencing the pattern of genetic markers across populations.
+We show that early Austronesian societies practised matrilocal residence or post-marital residence.
 Matrilocal residence has been hypothesized for proto-Oceanic society, but we find strong evidence that matrilocality was predominant in earlier Austronesian societies.